-Innerstate is a 2007 documentary film that chronicles the "inner states" of three adults living with chronic diseases of the immune system: psoriasis, Crohn's disease, and rheumatoid arthritis.
-The film was produced and directed by Chris Valentino and is notable for being entirely funded by Centocor Inc., a biomedicines company.
-According to the New York Times, the film is "an unusual form of soft-pedal marketing of a blockbuster drug, Remicade".
-Remicade (Infliximab) is a pharmaceutical used to treat auto-immune diseases made by Centocor, a unit of Johnson & Johnson.
+Innerstate is a 2007 documentary film on the "inner states" of three adults living with chronic diseases of the immune system: psoriasis, Crohn's disease, and rheumatoid arthritis.
+The film was produced and directed by Chris Valentino and was funded by Centocor Inc., a biomedicines company.
+According to the New York Times, the film is "an unusual form of soft-peddle marketing of a blockbuster drug, Remicade".
+Remicade (Infliximab) is a medication used to treat autoimmune diseases made by Centocor, a unit of Johnson & Johnson.

 The New York Times hypothesized that Innerstate was probably the first film to be both originated by and entirely funded by a drug company, although previously drug companies had helped fund other documentaries on diseases.
 Despite this, the film does not mention Centocor or Remicade.
 Not mentioning the drug means it does not have to conform to strict U.S. Food and Drug Administration (FDA) regulations that require detailed explanation of the health risks of therapies.

-Innerstate follows the journeys of three very different adults on similar paths.
-The subjects are Jason, diagnosed with psoriasis, Janie, diagnosed with rheumatoid arthritis, and Ray, diagnosed with Crohn's disease, all diseases of the immune system, which may be characterized by immune deregulation, chronic inflammation and tissue damage.
-In total, they affect millions of people worldwide, while also having a profound impact on their families, friends and loved ones.
+The film's subjects are Jason Knott, diagnosed with psoriasis, Janie Feliz, diagnosed with rheumatoid arthritis, and Ray Ciccarelli, diagnosed with Crohn's disease, all diseases of the immune system, which may be characterized by immune deregulation, chronic inflammation and tissue damage.

 The film was promoted through doctors' offices, and then presented through online screenings.
-There were also 14 theatrical screenings that included live Q&As with doctors.
+There were also 14 theatrical screenings that included live question and answer sessions with doctors.